mikebaldi/Idle-Champions/docfiles/how-to-find-idle-champions-pointers-with-cheat-engine.md

 ## A Quick Run Down Of Finding Idle Champions Pointers With Cheat Engine

+Static pointers work a little differently.
+More information is in the [GameSettingsStaticInstructions.pdf](../GameSettingsStaticInstructions.pdf).

 1. Restart your computer.

 2. Open Idle Champions and Cheat Engine 3.